 History.

 Clear Lake Butte started with a crows nest tree just southeast of the true summit.
 I couldn’t find any information on what year the crows nest was built though.
 In 1932, a ring-connected timber tower with cab was built.
 It stood somewhere between 100′ to 110′ tall (Every site listed it at a different height and I couldn’t find a consensus).
 Old pictures show a cabin at the base for living quarters.
-The tower looked similar to the L-6 design on Frazier Point.
+The tower looked similar to the L-6 design on Frazier Point (post).
 This tower was briefly used for Aircraft Warning in the early 1940s.
 In 1962, it was replaced with the current 41′ treated timber tower and R-6 cab.
 It is still actively staffed every season.

 Sign at the junction with NF-2212 and County Road 2460